LinwoodDev/Setonix/README.md

   * Some errors are not displayed
 * Packs won't be checked on connecting
   * Make sure you have the same packs as the server
+* Boards aren't available, currently only figures are supported (see the concept for reference)

 ## Features